-Law of Redemption: Tall willow branches are propped up along the sides of the mizbei'ach (altar), with their heads draping over the edge of the actual altar-they should extend one amah over the altar.
-The kohanim, and according to some opinions also the elders of Yerushalayim (although they are not kohanim), walk around the mizbei'ach holding either a lulav or an aravah.
+Law of Redemption: Tall willow branches are propped up along the sides of the mizbei'ach (altar), with their heads draping over the edge of the actual mizbei'ach-they should extend one amah over the mizbei'ach.
+The Kohanim, and according to some opinions also the elders of Yerushalayim (although they are not kohanim), walk around the mizbei'ach holding either a lulav or an aravah.
 They circle seven times, exclaiming: Ana Hashem hoshi'ah na!-"Please save us, Hashem!"
-"Please save us.
-Hashem!"
+"Please save us, Hashem!"